+The UE is allowed to skip measurements on inter-frequency cells, in the interval between t-serviceStart and the satellite switch completion, when it is performing soft satellite switching with resynchronization.
+In this case, for the measurement initiated but not completed before this interval, the total time to detection can be longer.

 9.3C.5 Inter-frequency measurements

 When measurement gaps are provided for inter frequency measurements, or the UE supports capability of conducting such measurements without gaps, the UE physical layer shall be capable of reporting SS-RSRP, SS-RSRQ and SS-SINR measurements to higher layers with measurement accuracy as specified in clauses 10.1C.4, 10.1C.5, 10.1C.9, 10.1C.10, 10.1C.14 and 10.1C.15, respectively, as shown in table 9.3C.5-1.